1a1a11a/taskSubmitter/README.md

-task_submitter
+taskSubmitter
 ==============

-A tool for submitting jobs to background and get notifications when it finishes.
+A tool for submitting jobs for background running and get notifications when it finishes.

-Currently support linux and macOS, dependency: python3, python3-pip.
+Currently only email notification is support, tool supports linux and macOS, dependency: python3, python3-pip.